blocknative/web3-onboard/packages/walletconnect/README.md

        */
       projectId: string
       /**
-       * Defaults to version: 1 - this behavior will be deprecated after the WalletConnect v1 sunset */
+       * Defaults to version: 2
+       */
-      version: 2
+      version?: 2
       /**
        * List of Required Chain(s) ID for wallets to support in number format (integer or hex)
        * Defaults to [1] - Ethereum